 Debtor Education Course

-This course, Money in Motion, has been approved by the United States Trustee Program.
-The course will educate you on financial and budgeting topics to help build the knowledge and skills you need for a healthy financial future.
+This course, Money in Motion, presents financial and budgeting topics to help you build knowledge and skills as you move toward a healthy financial future.

 - Bankruptcy Resources

 Below are informational links that may assist you if you have filed for bankruptcy, are considering filing for bankruptcy, or just want to learn more.

 - Summary of Consumer Bankruptcy Provisions of Reform Act by Hon.
 Eugene R. Wedoff